 Crescent City is a small rural town in northern California.
 The town is about 2.5 square miles in size and is the only incorporated City in Del Norte County.
-The Pacific Ocean lies to the west of the City and State Parks make up 80 percent of the lands within the County to the east of the City.
+The Pacific Ocean lies to the west of the City and National/State Parks make up 80 percent of the lands within the County to the east of the City.
 Humboldt Bay is the largest urban area closest to the City and is approximately 76 miles south.
 The town has a population of 6,673 people, including Pelican Bay State Prison residents (Table 5-3).
-The City falls in the moderate diversity Esri block group (Figure 7-1) and a majority of the City has median income of less than \$55,000 (Figure 7-4).
+The City falls in the moderate diversity Esri block group (Figure 7-17-2) and a majority of the City has median income of less than \$55,000 (Figure 7-47-5).
 The City's distance from urban areas and towns, moderate diversity, and impoverished nature creates a unique character found throughout the City.
 The following analysis will discuss State and Federally collected data and report local knowledge obtained from community leaders and City Staff.
+To identify if there are any differences between the various areas of the City and unincorporated areas adjacent to City limits, the analysis uses data from the US Census Tracts that encompass the City (see description of Census Tracts in Table 7-1 and boundaries in Figure 7-1).